 Pinot Noir is a versatile wine with lovely acidity, subtle minerality, touches of floral earthiness, baking spices and tart red berries-and this North Coast California vintage is all that and more.

 Classic pasta carbonara is known for it’s creamy richness and this crab cake version is no exception.
 Bites of crisp bacon, earthy parmesan and the golden silkiness of the sauce need that hint of acid found in this wine, a nice palate cleanser in between bites.
-The minerailty and tart berries are a surprising match for the crab cakes.
-I loved how the flavors danced together, pepper and earth with berry and buttery-glorious!
+The minerality and tart berries are a surprising match for the crab cakes.
+I loved how the flavors danced together in this crab cakes and pasta dish, pepper and earth with berry and buttery-glorious!

 Crab Cake Carbonara